kwahoo2/freecad-xr-workbench/README.md

 Linux specific:

-SteamVR performance can be abysmal, it is often much better with Monado.
 Monado with libsurvive works well, including two Lighthouses setup.
 In cause of issues with libsurvive tracking, Monado can use SteamVR tracking: